LinuxForHealth/health-patterns/nifi-processors/nifi-acd-processor-bundle/README.md

 # Basic ACD Custom Processor

-This custom nifi processor is a simple ACD handler that will take a string of text and via a call to acd, create flowfiles corresponding to any resources (medications or procedures) that are found in the response.
+This custom nifi processor is a simple ACD (Annotator for Clinical Data) handler that will take a string of text and via a call to ACD, create flowfiles corresponding to any resources (medications or procedures) that are found in the response.

 ## To build this artifact